open-estuary/distro-repo/README.md

 ## <a name="3">Packages Building</a>

-It is strongly suggested to build on Estuary buildserver.
+It is strongly suggested to build on Estuary buildboard.

 #### RPM
-All packages for building rpm is in *distro-repo/rpm/*, as gcc, libtool, mysql and so on.
-And there is rpm_build.sh script in these packages directory commonly.
+All packages for building rpm is in *distro-repo/rpm/*.

 1. Just run `sh rpm/xxxx(package_name)/rpm_build.sh` when you are in distro-repo directory, the corresponding rpm will be building in build-worker.